Bantrothu Bharya

-Bantrothu Bharya (translation:Wife of Peon) is a 1974 Telugu drama film directed by Dasari Narayana Rao and produced by Allu Aravind and Dasari Narayana Murthy under Geetha Arts.
+Bantrothu Bharya (translation: Wife of Peon) is a 1974 Telugu drama film directed by Dasari Narayana Rao and produced by Allu Aravind and Dasari Narayana Murthy under Geetha Arts.
 The film stars Chalam, Krishnam Raju, Srividya and Vijaya Nirmala in the lead roles.
 The music was composed by Ramesh Naidu.
 It is the first film produced by Geetha Arts.
+It was successful at the box-office.
 The film was remade of Malayalam movie Bhoomidevi Pushpiniyayi (1974).